incenger/CovidXNet/README.md

 Run `pip install -e .` for development.
 To the best of my knowledge, this is the easiest way to deal with package importing later.

-After this, you can import and module inside `covidx` folder as `from covidx.models import CovidNet`
+After this, you can import any module inside `covidx` folder as `from covidx.models import CovidNet`